Our EDI Journey

 We champion the right of staff to embrace all Afro-hairstyles and acknowledge that Afro-textured hair is an important part of our Black employees’ racial, ethnic, cultural and religious identities.

-We recognise and celebrate our colleagues' identities.
-We are a community built on an ethos of equality and respect where hair texture and style have no bearing on an employees ability to succeed.
+We are a community of women built on an ethos of equality and respect where hair texture and style have no bearing on an employees ability to succeed.

 The Halo Code - logo (blue)